hello-robot/stretch_ros/stretch_demos/README.md

 roslaunch stretch_demos grasp_object.launch
 ```

-Then, press the key with ‘ and “ on it while in the terminal to initiate a grasp attempt.
+Then, press the key with " (quotes) on it while in the terminal to initiate a grasp attempt.

 While attempting the grasp the demo will save several images under the ./stretch_user/debug/ directory within various grasping related directories.
 You can view these images to see some of what the robot did to make its decisions.